 Ecommerce businesses aren’t affected by weather or location-specific difficulties and are usually open 24 hours a day, 7 days a week, 365 days a year.
 As the ‘doors never close’, the business continues to be profitable when others are closed for business.

-Subscription / Recurring payments
+Subscription / recurring payments

-A subscription based model, offering a recurring payment method is easy to set up inline with an eCommerce operation and allows customers to set up their payment method once and receive products on a weekly or monthly basis.
+A subscription-based model, offering a recurring payment method is easy to set up inline with an ecommerce operation and allows customers to set up their payment method once and receive products on a weekly or monthly basis.

 Customers now have more choice over who to purchase products from which means businesses need to have a clearly defined competitive advantage for the market to choose them over another.

-Although it is easy to set up an eCommerce business, consumers may be hesitant to buy from a company they have never heard of.
+Although it is easy to set up an ecommerce business, consumers may be hesitant to buy from a company they have never heard of.
 In a physical retail location, a business has the opportunity to welcome customers and build trust with them, it is much harder to build trust through your website.

 If there are already well-established market leaders in an industry, a business may find it hard to gain market share online as search results are dominated by established competitors.
 With no online experience, it could be an expensive task to get the market’s attention.

 It doesn’t take much to find somebody who has been ripped off online.
 In a world where online scams are rife, it’s hard for businesses to gain the trust of new customers.
-It is important for online businesses to take measures to ensure their customers contact and financial details are stored safely using web fraud detection.
+It is important for online businesses to take measures to ensure their customer’s contact and financial details are stored safely using web fraud detection.

-Constant upkeep and management
+Upkeep and management

 Logistics and delivery

-The reduction in physical customer interaction often leads to a higher number of lost orders and orders being shipped to the wrong place at the wrong time.
+The reduction in physical customer interaction often leads to a higher number of lost orders or orders being shipped to the wrong place at the wrong time.
 It is important that a business develops a strong order handling infrastructure that can automate this process with as little mistakes made as possible.

 No human interaction

-“The challenge of eCommerce is building effective relationships in the absence of any human interaction” – Christopher Bones & James Hammersley, ‘Leading Digital Strategy’.
+“The challenge of ecommerce is building effective relationships in the absence of any human interaction”Christopher Bones & James Hammersley, ‘Leading Digital Strategy’

 Repeat business is based on building long-term relationships with customers.
 If a customer feels they are treated well and valued at a business, they will be more inclined to return to that business, even if they charge slightly more than competitors.
-The trouble with eCommerce however, is there is no physical human interaction which makes it hard to build real human relationships and make your customers feel valued.
+The trouble with ecommerce, however, is there is no physical human interaction which makes it hard to build real human relationships and make your customers feel valued.

-Without being able to test products prior to purchase, a customer cannot know for certain that the product that arrives will meet their initial expectations.
+Without being able to test products prior to purchase, a customer can’t know for certain that the product that arrives will meet their initial expectations.
 It is important for consumers to review a business return policy as a provision for expectations not being met when the product is delivered.

 It is easy for an online business to hide something in the small print and include little hidden costs upon online checkout.
 Extra fees may include things like ‘extra handling fee’ or an ‘administration fee’.

-Each option has its own unique pros and cons and the decision should be based on the size and objectives of the business.
-Below are a few examples of how an eCommerce website can be achieved:
+Each option has its own unique advantages and disadvantages and the decision should be based on the size and objectives of the business.
+Here are a few examples of how you can set up your own online shop.

-A bespoke development would involve going to an agency or other figure, outlining your needs and paying them for these needs.
-These agencies are professionals and will have many years experience in building websites and will be able to offer deep insight into what works best for your industry and what you tools you will need to achieve your desired goals.
+This solution will give you a very high quality and professional end product as it will be designed by professionals who will have many years experience and they will be able to offer deep insight into what works best for your industry and what tools you will need to achieve your desired goals.

-|Experienced, will deliver a high quality product.Consultative process if you have any questions||Costly.
+|Experienced, will deliver a high-quality product.
+The consultative process if you have any questions.||Costly.
 A bespoke development will often be a very costly process.
-If you’re inexperienced in eCommerce and website development, an agency may use this vulnerability to upsell you features that are unnecessary for your objectives.
-A bespoke development can often be quite time consuming|
+If you’re inexperienced in e-commerce and website development, an agency may use this vulnerability to upsell you features that are unnecessary for your objectives.
+A bespoke development can often be quite time-consuming.|

 These systems are usually very robust and scalable where the business owner has sole responsibility for the building, running and maintaining of the shop.

-|Low costEasy to use, perfect for beginnersQuick setup||Don’t own the software, if the server provider goes down, so will your business.
-Sometimes limits or caps set e.g. number of productsOften less robust than its dedicated counterparts|
+|Low cost.
+Easy to use, perfect for beginners.
+Quick setup.||Don’t own the software, if the service provider goes down, so will your business.
+Sometimes limits or caps set e.g. the number of products.|